 Continuing Education & Course Completion Requirements

 Each state has different regulations for CE credits.
 Please check with your state board to ensure credit will be applicable to your needs.
 The CE sponsors and program organizers are not to be held responsible in the event that your state board will not accept credit.
-Check back frequently as new CE Unit Approvals may be added leading up to the event.
+Check back frequently as CE information may be updated leading up to the event.

-Both live and live-online training attendees will be required to sign in and out each day, at breaks, attend the workshop in full, and complete the course evaluation in order to earn CE credit.
-Online participants must complete the course in full and attend all sessions in order to receive ANY continuing education credit.
+Both live attendees will be required to sign in and out each day, at breaks, attend the workshop in full, and complete the course evaluation in order to earn CE credit.
+Participants must complete the course in full and attend all sessions in order to receive ANY continuing education credit.
 No partial credit will be given.
-Attendees should complete all required steps to earn CE credit within 30 days after the conclusion of the workshop.
+Attendees should complete all required steps to earn CE credit within 7 days after the conclusion of the workshop.

-CE hours are only approved for attending the LIVE event on both days and completing the evaluation after the event.
+CE hours are only approved for attending the LIVE, in-person event on both days and completing the evaluation after the event.

 |Association Name||Approval||CE Units|

 |ACEP – NBCC Suncrest Counseling P.C. has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7258.
 Programs that do not qualify for NBCC credit are clearly identified.
 Suncrest Counseling P.C. is solely responsible for all aspects of the programs.||ACEP No. 7258||12 CE Hours|